 Guide to National Public Health Department Initial Accreditation

 A new Guide to National Public Health Department Initial Accreditation was adopted by the Board of Directors of PHAB during their June, 2015 meeting.
 There are a number of policy and process revisions in the new Guide.
 Health departments considering or working toward accreditation should carefully review the new Guide to National Public Health Department Initial Accreditation.
-An advance PDF copy of the Guide is available here.
 Printed copies can be purchased through PHAB’s online store.
 A table of effective dates of various policy and process changes may be accessed here.

 While the overall process for accreditation has not changed, a number of policies have been revised and others newly adopted.
 The previous Guide to National Public Health Department Accreditation Version 1.0 was adopted in 2011 and, based on evaluations and learning over the past few years, required revisions.
 The process for health departments to seek accreditation is significantly improved with the adoption of the new Guide.
 Implementation of most of the revisions of the process in the Guide require that changes be made in PHAB’s information system, e-PHAB.
 The e-PHAB changes will be complete and ready for implementation on February 1, 2016.
 Other changes in policy were effective September 1, 2015.
 See the table here for effective dates of the various changes in the accreditation process.